HISTORY OF FIRST BAPTIST CHURCH, Henderson Kentucky

 The decade of the 1840′s would see the United States fulfill whad been termed its “Manifest Destiny”, the destiny of stretching across the North American continent from the Atlantic to the Pacific.
 This dream would become reality following the Mexican War, when the United States annexed the former possessions of Mexico, and Texas became a state.

 Provision was made for negroes to worship in the basement of the sanctuary and in 1840 members of the African Baptist Church were admitted into memberhip and baptized by Elder Wiggin.
 In 1845 a new First Baptist Church was organized for the black members of the community.
 Though now a separate church, the congregation continued to worship in the basement of the parent church.
 As the storm clouds of states’ rights and secession began to form over our nation, the same issues caused a split among Baptists.
 When Baptists of the south withdrew from the conven tion that was formed in 1814 to form the Southern Baptist Convention in 1845, this church became an affiliate.
 It was not until John Bryce of Virginia came to be pastor in 1851 that the church made significant growth.
-During his pastorate of eleven years (from 1851 to 1862) a great revival was led by John C. Lorimer of New York City and many were added to the church.
+During his pastorate of eleven years (from 1851 to 1862) a great revival was led by George C. Lorimer of New York City and many were added to the church.

 Rev. Bryce was a dynamic leader who was a jack-of-all-trades.
 Trained as a lawyer, Rev. Bryce reached adulthood before becoming a Christian and then almost immediately felt the call to preach.
 Th ough he served off and on as a pastor the rest of his life, his accomplishments outside the church were also great.